samajammin/go-ethereum/docs/getting-started/index.md

 ---
-title: Getting started with Geth
+title: Getting started with QFI
 description: Guide to getting up and running with Geth using Clef.
 ---